swift-nav/google-sdc-corrections/README.md

 * _spec_: description of all messages in PDF and YAML format.

+## Corrections

+### OSR
+The OSR data was unpacked from Swift binary protocol to a readable JSON file.
+Where possible, the OSR corrections are also provided in RTCM3 MSM5 format.
+Please refer to the RTCM3 standard on how to decode these messages.
+Alternatively you can use one of the many tools available online to convert these files.
+For example the open source software RTKLIB can convert the data to RINEX.
+Note that RTCM3 files are not yet available for more recent files (from 2021), but will be available soon.

+### SSR
+The SSR data was unpacked from Swift binary protocol to a readable JSON file.
+The SSR corrections include orbits, clock and phase biases as well as precise atmospheric corrections covering a large part of California.
+Some notes:
+* the 2020 files use a different file format that is different from the 2021 files.
+The description of the messages is provided in the documentation in the _spec_ folder.
+* the SSR data for 2020 does not contain L5 code and phase biases for GPS, only for Galileo.

+## Swift Navigation Binary Protocol (SBP)
+All corrections data is also provided in SBP format.
+SBP is a fast, simple, and minimal binary protocol for communicating with Swift devices.
+You can integrate the client libraries from [libsbp](https://github.com/swift-nav/libsbp) with your existing software to read the SBP data directly.
+The client libraries are available in a variety of languages (Python, C, Java, Rust, ...).
+The latest version of libsbp can be found here: [github.com/swift-nav/libsbp/releases/tag/v3.4.7](https://github.com/swift-nav/libsbp/releases/tag/v3.4.7).

+## JSON format
+The JSON files have been zip compressed to preserve space.
+They need to be extracted before use.
+There are many JSON loaders and parsers available online for most popular programming languages (Python, C, C++, ...).
+The format of the messages in the JSON files is described in the _spec_ folder.
+The PDF file gives a complete description of each message.
+In the JSON files the messages can be identified by the `msg_type` field, which contains the decimal message type number.
+For example, message type number `138` for message `MSG_EPHEMERIS_GPS`.
+Note that the `payload` field of the message can be safely discarded.
+This simply contains the packed version of the message content.

+If you are using Python, you can use the [libsbp](https://github.com/swift-nav/libsbp) library to load the message from the JSON files directly.
+The latest version of libsbp can be found here: [github.com/swift-nav/libsbp/releases/tag/v3.4.7](https://github.com/swift-nav/libsbp/releases/tag/v3.4.7).

 ## Drive overview
 * 5/14/2020 22:00:00 - 5/14/2020 23:00:00: SSR: N, OSR: Y
 * 5/15/2020 0:00:00 - 5/15/2020 1:00:00: SSR: N, OSR: Y